emberjs/rfcs/text/0000-record-data.md

 let clemens = store.push(data);
 ```

-Getting a relationships from Clemens would trace a path from the DS.Model to backing model data,
+Getting a relationships from Clemens would trace a path from the DS.Model to backing record data,
 which would then give the store a json api object, and the store would instantiate a ManyArray
 with the records